hapax/hapax.github.io/assets/chuzenji.md

 with the ravages of time.

-By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair, restless after the bus ride and now flitting about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.
+By the cruise terminal, I pause and imagine the daytrippers pouring in from the suburbs of Tokyo, all chinos and sweatpants and big hair.
+They are restless after the bus ride and now flit wordlessly about the streets to watch the glassblower at work, or unironically chow down on Nikko World Heritage Cheese Eggs.
 They take the cygnine pleasure crafts for a whirl on the lake, and Otousan falls in the water; guileless laughter.